bbatsov/emacsredux/_posts/2013-11-12-a-crazy-productivity-boost-remap-return-to-control.markdown

 using compact keyboards with no left `Control` key.

 Obviously you'll need some keyboard remapping software to make this trick work.
-OSX users can use [KeyRemap4MacBook](http://pqrs.org/macosx/keyremap4macbook/) to do that.
+OS X users can use [KeyRemap4MacBook](http://pqrs.org/macosx/keyremap4macbook/) to do that.
 In its settings look up the `Change Return` section and under it `Return to Control_R (+ When you type Return only, send